 There are other ways to recognize leather.
-These ones might not be so common or maybe not so easy to do, but they work as well to make the difference between leather and synthetic.
+These may not be so common or easy to do, but they also work to make the difference between leather and synthetic.

-Burning: We can take a little fiber from the backside of the leather or the synthetic and then we put them into fire (use a match or a lighter).
-If the smell is very intense and penetrating then we know is synthetic.
-Leather has a more natural smell, as if you were burning a piece of hair.
+Burning: We can take a little fiber from the backside of the leather or the synthetic, and then we put them into the fire (use a match or a lighter).
+If the smell is very intense and penetrating, we know it is synthetic.
+Leather has a more natural smell as if you were burning a piece of hair.